inferless/Document-RAG-Upload/README.md

-# Paraphrase-Albert-Base-v2
+# All-MiniLM-L6-v2
-Paraphrase-Albert-Base is a model used to define how similar two sentences are to each other.
+All-MiniLM-L6-v2 is a model used to define how similar two sentences are to each other.
 You can use this template to import the model in Inferless.

 ---
 ## Prerequisites